 In this I was, happily, disappointed.
-Whether the birds of prey knew instinctivebut when his task was finished, the whim vultures to their ghastly task.
-An hour ly that the spark of life still smouldered in my breast, or the all-wise God who made veranda I could see the dokhma, where all both them and me miraculously restrained them in His merciful providence, I know not; but this I do not know, that though An hour later, too, I missed my servant | they hovered and fluttered about me, some-Tip..
-He was absent about an hour and a times so closely that they fanned my cheeks who was returning home by a path through | not harmed even by so much as a hair of the thicket on the side of the lonely hill the head all the time I lay there on the pavi, an inert body.
+Whether the birds of prey knew instinctivevultures to their ghastly task.
+An hour ly that the spark of life still smouldered in later the moon arose, and as I stood in my my breast, or the all-wise God who made both them and me miraculously restrained them in His merciful providence, I know not; but this I do not know, that though An hour later, too, I missed my servant | they hovered and fluttered about me, some-Tip.
+He was absent about an hour and a times so closely that they fanned my cheeks half.
+During that time an Afghan shepherd with the flapping of their wings, I was words.
+I would merely add that, at the who was returning home by a path through not harmed even by so much as a hair of the head all the time I lay there on the pavi, an inert body.

 Night came on; the moon arose, and still I lay there unable to move hand or foot; the vultures, perched like so many sentinels upon the parapet, occasionally leaving it to circle round me, waiting for the spirit to leave the body.
 The suspense was as awful as it is indescribable.
 Suddenly the vultures rose and flew away.
-The next mothe rope, to which was attached a bent ment a rope was flung over the parapet and withdrawn.
+The next moment a rope was flung over the parapet and withdrawn.
 This occurred three times.
 The fourth time the rope caught somehow; and shortly afterwards the head and shoulders of that rascally servant of yours appeared daily ration. above the masonry.
-Luckily the particular point at which he invaded the dokhma was directly in my line of sight, or I should never have known who the robber was, for, of course, I could move my eyes no more way he came.
-No sooner had he gone been captured.
+Luckily the particular point at which he invaded the dokhma was directly in my line of sight, or I should of course, I could move my eyes no more than I could any other part of my body.
+Springing lightly down on to the platform, Tip made his way to me, snatched the ring he had disturbed once more swooped down as before.
+One big repulsive-looking fellow hovered so closely above me that he brushman-the violator of the aerial tomb-was | ed my breast with his wings, and I thought he was about to pluck out my eyes, but he When he made his reappearance at my wheeled away again and perched on the